-Call for Proposals
+Call for Submissions

 Interested students should submit an abstract or description of their project (no more than 500 words) and a short biography summarizing their academic interests and background (no more than 250 words).

 Proposals can be submitted at http://tinyurl.com/peacecon-submit-2015 or via the the link at the top of this page.

 The deadline for early priority submission is December 19, 2014.
 Proposals submitted before or on that deadline will be given priority consideration.
 The final deadline for proposals is January 19, 2015.